imjasonh/globetrotter/README.md

 ## Ending the Game

-If all of a player's Rovers are destroyed and they have no Factory to create a new one, that player loses.

-If all players lose all their Rovers and have no remaining Factories on the same turn (e.g., a Drill Cannon explodes the planet) then all players lose.
+A player loses if they have no Rover on the board and no Factory -- whether their Rovers were destroyed or are all in orbit.